Dre Campbell Farm

 Does soaking vegetables in salt water kill bacteria?
 It might kill some, but not all.
 Vinegar is more effective at handling that task.

 Use 1 teaspoon of table salt for each cup of water to sanitize vegetables and fruits.
-Pour the water into a large bowl—however big you need it to be for the produce.
+Pour the water into a large bowl—whatever size you need for the produce.

-Stir it up so the salt dissolves before placing your vegetables or fruits in it.
-After steeping in this homemade fruit and vegetable cleaner solution for a few minutes, you can then rinse the produce off with fresh water.
+Stir it up so the salt dissolves before adding your vegetables or fruits.
+After steeping in this homemade fruit-and-vegetable cleaner for a few minutes, rinse the produce with fresh water.

 4. Hydrogen Peroxide